Most common problems

 Obesity

-Again, you dont get fat but to remedy you have to control what your putting in.
-Viewing
+You have to control what your putting in.

 Raising a family